 At Smeeth, we assess children informally as we teach, and formal assessments are made three times a year.
 SEN children are formally assessed six times a year.
 We teach children following the National Curriculum, and are currently designing a bespoke Smeeth curriculum to ensure that the progression of skills from Early Years to Year 6 is knowledge-rich, inspires learning and embedded throughout their time at primary school.

 How will we report to Parents?

 We will report to parents in the similar system used in the Early Years and Foundation Stage.
-This was to take the end of year expectations for each year group and to split this into 3 categories as follows:
+We will use the terms emerging, expected and exceeding when reporting your child's progress:

-- Emerging – the child has started to achieve some of the subject expectations for their age.
+- Emerging – your child has begun to achieve some of the subject expectations for their age.

-- Expected – the child has reached the subject expectations for their age and continues to acquire more.
+- Expected – your child has reached the subject expectations for their age and continues to acquire more.

-- Exceeding – the child has securely acquired the subject expectations for their age and is applying their skills and knowledge across the curriculum.
+- Exceeding – your child has securely reached expectations for their age and is applying their skills and knowledge across the curriculum.

 During the year, when we have conversations with you about your child’s progress you will be told whether your child is on track to meet the end of year expectations.

 We report to parents formally four times a year: at Parents' Evenings held in the Autumn and Spring terms, an interim report in Term 4 and a full annual report in July.
 In addition, we also run on an 'open door' policy, which means you are welcome to make additional appointments should you need to.